mxlint/mxlint-docs/docs/index.md

 - [MxLint CLI](https://github.com/mxlint/mxlint-cli): The main tool of the MxLint ecosystem.
 It is used to lint your Mendix project.
 Can be used directly as CLI tool or as part of a CI/CD pipeline.
 - [MxLint Extension](https://github.com/mxlint/mxlint-extension): An extension for Mendix Studio Pro to help you lint your Mendix project during development.
-- [MxLint Rules](https://github.com/mxlint/mxlint-rules): A place to share your rules with the community.
+- [MxLint Rules](https://github.com/mxlint/mxlint-rules): A place to find and share your rules with the community.
 - [MxLint Docs](https://github.com/mxlint/mxlint-docs): This documentation you are reading right now.
 It also extracts documentation from the rules to provide you with a better experience in a single place.

 ## Philosophy